Kaustav1612/Cell-Biophsyics-Lab-IISERK/README.md

 However, this code can be tweaked to use custom detection based on your method, find binary_image_stack replace that with the binary_stack of the custom detection, then the program analyzes trajectories based on that detection.

-Moreover it provides the diffusion charactersistics of mobile objects, for that run Traj_Analysis.m, collate the trajectories in a single mat file to get statistics for that run Collate_Traj.m
+Moreover it provides the diffusion charactersistics of mobile objects, for that run Traj_Analysis.m, collate the trajectories in a single mat file to get statistics for that run Collate_Traj.m, we look at the rolling time window to characterise diffusivity, also we look at the z direction diffusivity through intensity fluctuations.

 Folder 5: Tracking Particle Spin Disk
 This MATAB is also similiar to particle or object tracking however it was custom written for larger objects with faster rates of movements, done for a collaborative work for Morphogenesis Lab.